32 BEST Things To Do In Kauai 2023

 Due to its sheer size, you may want to spend a few hours driving around the state park to find the best views of the canyon and Waipo’o Falls.

-Don’t forget to stop at all of the lookout points to capture this beautiful scenery on film.
+Don’t forget to stop at all of the lookout points to capture this beautiful scenery on film, or have your lunch at a picnic table with a view.

 Waipo’o Falls Trail